jaketae/auto-tagger/README.md

 * Difficulty of adding new, unseen tags
 * Possibility of catastrophic forgetting during retraining
+* In a multi-class, multi-label setting, too much labels can lead to adverse results

 In short, fine-tuning a model in a supervised context necessarily means that it is difficult to dynamically add or remove dataset labels once the model has been fully trained.